data-apis/scipy-2023-presentation/paper.rst

 While the Python programming language was not designed for numerical computing, the language gained initial popularity in the scientific and engineering community soon after its release.
-The first array computing library for numerical and scientific computing in Python was Numeric, developed in the mid- 1990s.
+The first array computing library for numerical and scientific computing in Python was Numeric, developed in the mid-1990s.
 To better accommodate this library and its use cases, Python’s syntax was extended to include indexing syntax.

 In the early 2000s, a similar library, Numarray, introduced a more flexible data